Greater Investments Needed to Meet Women’s Sexual and Reproductive Health Needs in Developing Regions

 "Meeting the need for family planning and pregnancy-related health care in developing regions will have a dramatic impact on the lives of millions of women and their families," says Ann Starrs, President and CEO of the Guttmacher Institute.
 "Far too many women and newborns still lack access to these essential services."

-The study also finds that among women giving birth in developing regions in 2017, only 61% receive four or more antenatal care visits and 73% deliver in a health facility.
+The study also finds that among women giving birth in developing regions in 2017, only 63% receive four or more antenatal care visits and 72% deliver in a health facility.
 Wide disparities exist across regions.
-For example, these proportions are lowest in Africa, where fewer than half of pregnant women receive four or more antenatal visits and just over half give birth in a health facility.
+For example, these proportions are lowest in Africa, where only half of pregnant women receive four or more antenatal visits and just over half give birth in a health facility.
 By contrast, in Latin America and the Caribbean, close to nine in 10 women receive four or more antenatal visits, and more than nine in 10 women give birth in a facility.